soumenkp2/resume_builder/README.md

 ## Contributing

 If you want to take the time to make this project better, please read the issues first.
 Then, you can open an new [issue], or a [pull request]

-## License

-This project is licensed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details.